JereKuusela/valheim-expand_world/README.md

   - scaleX, scaleZ, scaleY: Scale.
 Default is 1.
   - chance: Chance to spawn (from 0 to 1).
 Default is 1.
   - data: ZDO data override.
+- objectSwap: Changes room objects to other objects.
+    - Use format `id, swapid` for a direct swap.
+    - Use format `id, swapid1, swapid2, ...` for multiple possible outcomes.
+    - Use format `id, swapid1:weight1, swapid2:weight2, ...` to control the chance of each outcome.
+    - Empty id can be used to spawn nothing.
+    - Blueprints are supported.
+    - Use command `ew_rooms` to print room contents.
+    - Note: If dungeon has object swaps, those are applied first.

 ## Vegetation